NSS-Day-Cohort-73/NSS_Ranch/README.md

 > 🧨 Before you click the "Assessment Complete" button on the Learning Platform, add your answers below for each question and make a commit.
 It is your option to request a face-to-face meeting with a coach for a vocabulary review.

 1. In the **main** module, one of the first lines of code is `const drovers = hireDrovers(cattleToDrive)`.
 Explain what the value of the `drovers` variable is when that line of code runs.
-   > When the line of code const drovers = hireDrovers(cattleToDrive) is executed in the main module, the value of the drovers variable will be determined by the return value of the hireDrovers function.
-   > To conclude, the drovers variable will contain the return value from the hireDrovers() function, which is influenced by the cattleToDrive parameter provided during the function call.
-The precise nature of the value depends on how the hireDrovers function is implemented.
+   > hireDrovers(cattleToDrive) is called: The function hireDrovers is invoked with the argument cattleToDrive.
+   > The hireDrovers function uses logic to determine the required number of drovers based on cattleToDrive.
 2. At the bottom of the main module, you will see the following code - `for (const drover of drovers)`.
 Explain what the values of both the `drover` and the `drovers` variables are.
-   > Drovers: This is an array containing a collection of drovers, which could be strings, objects, or any other type of data.
-Drover: This is a variable that holds the current element being iterated over in the loop.
+   > Drovers: This array containing a collection of drovers which are objects.
+   > Drover: This variable expresses the current element being iterated over in the loop.
 3. In the **journey** module, there is a `journeyMaker()` function.
 In that function, there is a variable named `areas` which will have the value of an object.
 Use your debugger to show what the value of each key is on that object.
    > (https://drive.google.com/file/d/1RzR0SGhg_7FDaLGXJxzVxAY8iW2bAnRW/view?usp=drive_link)
 4. Also in the **journey** module, there is the following code: